 Fresh Strawberry Garnish

-- 1 pound strawberries, cut to ¼ inch dice
+- 1 lb strawberries cut to ¼ inch dice

-- 2 tablespoons brown sugar – more if fruit is not sweet
+- 2 tbsp brown sugar more if fruit is not sweet

 Strawberry Fool & Assembly